mogilvie/EncryptBundle/README.md

 ## Step 5: Decrypt in templates

-If you query a repository using a select with an array result then the doctrine onLoad event subscriber will not decyrpt any encrypted values.
+If you query a repository using a select with an array result then the doctrine onLoad event subscriber will not decrypt any encrypted values.

 In this case, use the twig filter to decrypt your value when rendering.